 In 2020 and 2021, we will be exploring narratives of development and decay and seeking out ways to approach our collective vulnerabilities as a deconstructive process.
 We will explore care, fairy-tale telling and performativity practices as a way to challenge the dominant socio-spatial order and look for socially and ecologically more sustainable ways to live together.

-In the spring of 2021, TOK curators from St. Petersburg will join the Residency to explore different curatorial strategies with which to challenge the borders of the territory of art and seek out ways for art to foster social change.
+In the spring of 2021, TOK curators from St. Petersburg will join the Research Residency to explore different curatorial strategies with which to challenge the borders of the territory of art and seek out ways for art to foster social change.
 TOK curators will critically rethink the parameters for historical analysis of post-industrial areas in cross-border territories between Russia and Estonia, as well as exploring their common political, industrial and ecological history.

-Along with the Residency, we will organise a Spring School and a Role Play.
+Along with the Research Residency, we will organise a Spring School and a Role Play.
 The Spring School will host three workshops on feminist spatial practices, while the first (Re)configuring Territories Role Play will deal with emerging forms of ecological activism, fairy tales and post-fossil fuel culture in the context of the Baltic Sea Region.

 YEAR THREE: HISTORIES OF TOMORROW – SPECULATIVE EDUCATIONAL INSTITUTIONS AND CITIES OF THE NEAR FUTURE